Here is a collection of exercises usable for homework assignments, in class discussions, or exams.

 Modify the script so that it first prompts for the APR and then computes the amount of time required to grow the $1000 to $5000 where the rate is compounded monthly.
 You may alert the result in either months or years.

-8. Evaluate the expression "dog".charAt(2).charAt(0) and explain the result.
+"dog".charAt(2).charAt(0) and explain the result.

 var capitals = {ME: "Augusta", NH: "Concord", VT: "Montpelier", MA: "Boston",